Chuo-ku Tourism Association Official Blog

 10.jpg

-Not only the ceiling, but also the three-dimensional illustrations on the ground were colored by projection mapping.
+Not only the ceiling, but also the three-dimensional illusion on the ground was colored by projection mapping.

-A Christmas tree is already set up at the entrance of the new building.
+A Christmas tree has already been set up at the entrance of the new building.

 m tree.jpg

-When I entered inside, the Japanese garden was always in front of the familiar statue of the heavenly woman.
+When I entered inside, I saw a Japanese garden in front of the statue of Tenjo, which I was always familiar with.

 m2.jpg